mrisher/smtp-sts/reporting.md

 unauthenticated channels.
 This document describes a reporting mechanism and format by which sending systems can share statistics and specific information about potential failures with recipient domains.
-Recipient domains can then use this information to both detect potential attackers and diagnose unintentional misconfigurations.
+Recipient domains can then use this information to both detect potential attacks and diagnose unintentional misconfigurations.

 {mainmatter}